 Skip to content

-Here’s a question I got recently: Is copywriting any different from content writing?
+You asked: Is copywriting different from content writing?

 That’s a great question.

-Here’s my answer, some lively comments, and an update I posted after thinking about this some more.
+Here’s my answer, some lively comments, and some updated comments I posted after musing on this some more.

 One thing I learned is that a magazine’s base—its audience and advertisers—is made up of a community of people who share similar interests.